suleosmann/suleosmann/README.md

 * 🌍  I'm based in Kenya
 * 🖥️  See my portfolio at [Suleiman Osman](http://suleosman.github.io)
 * ✉️  You can contact me at [linkedin.com/in/suleosman10/](mailto:linkedin.com/in/suleosman10/)
-* 🧠  I'm learning JavaScript
+* 🧠  I'm learning new Technologies
-* 🤝  I'm open to collaborating on HTML, CSS & JavaScript Projects.
+* 🤝  I'm open to collaborating on HTML, CSS, JavaScript, React, Python and SQL Projects.

 ### Skills